calin-darie/learn2csharp/03.Objects/ReadMe.txt

     // writeline prompt; read x and y; construct a point; return the point you created }

-Replace all three occurences of the pattern with the method.
+Replace all three occurrences of the pattern with the method.
         Point circleCenter = ReadPoint("Enter center coordinates");
         ...
         Point clickPoint = ReadPoint("Enter click coordinates");